Sky1sBloo/num-conv/README.md

     make
     sudo make install
     ```
-> You can change installation location by modifying  CmakeLists.txt
+> You can change installation location by modifying  CMakeLists.txt

 ## Usage